galtproject/galtproject-docs/README.md

 - ru - directory contains documentation in Russian Language.
 One file for each contract.

 ## About Galt Project
-### Who is John Galt?
+### Who is John Galt? - simple answer
 What is John Galt Project in 10 sentences.

-John Galt Project - software for land accounting and self-governance in the form of a set of smart contracts in the Ethereum blockchain, which enables any group of people (crypto-enthusiasts, landowners, small nationalities and local tribes):
+John Galt Project - software for land accounting and self-governance in the form of a set of smart contracts in the Ethereum blockchain, which gives effective tools for any group of people (crypto-enthusiasts, landowners, small nationalities and local tribes):

 - buy or use their own territory of land and raise an investment fund for its development: the construction of roads, hospitals, schools, the development of the economy by investing in companies and start-ups;
-- to divide territory between investors by auction;
+- to divide whole territory into land plots between investors by auction;
 - determine the weight of each participant in voting in elections in proportion to the contribution to the fund;
 - elect fund managers and give them the right to dispose of the fund's money;
 - to make sure that fund managers increase the amount of money in the fund by means of competent investments in infrastructure, companies and people;